 - healing of trophic ulcers and foot tissue defects

-- higher energy level and exercise power
+- the higher energy level and exercise power

 - sexual capacity increase

-- powerful immune boosting
+- powerful immune-boosting

 - improved life quality

-Effects in Diabetes-Associated Complications
+Effects in diabetes-associated complication

 In diabetic retinopathy, stem cell therapy helps to restore the damaged eye retina, while new blood vessels developing as a result of it improve blood supply to the eyes, which helps to improve and save eyesight.